ninewise/dissertation/opening.md

   remember whether Charlotte's rainbow should start or end with blue.

-  ~ Herman, Charlotte, Dieter, Rien, Annick, Louise and I together taught quite a lot of students for Kris, Christophe, Veerle and , and discovered I really enjoy teaching and helping students.
+  ~ Herman, Charlotte, Dieter, Rien, Annick, Louise and I together taught quite a lot of students for Kris, Christophe, Veerle and Peter, and discovered I really enjoy teaching and helping students.

 <!-- Boekje: Toon -->
 <!-- Boekje: Niels -->